samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - A target person or animal turns into a stone statue about 6 inches high.
 Target must be willing.
 1. Calm Down
     - Range: shouting
     - Affects up to [dice] creatures in your vicinity.
 Strong emotions (such as fear, hatred, excitement) are reduced to mildness and relaxation.
-Creatures may save to resist if they wish (with a penalty equal to [dice]).
+Creatures may save to resist if they wish (with a penalty equal to [dice])

-#### TBC

-1. [ Comprehend Language ]  D: [dice] hrs R: self You understand, speak, read, & write one language perfectly for the duration.
-You must have an example of the language present (e.g. a written sample or a speaker).
+1. Summon Idol
+  - Range: Touch
+  - A carved stone statue the size of a fridge rises from the ground.
+Gods may take offense at the irreverence treatment of their image.

 #### Spells to sort and make

 - Anthropomorphize: A touched animal either gains human intelligence
-- Astral Prison: An object is frozen in time and space within an invulnerable crystal shell.
 - Catherine: A woman wearing a blue dress appears until end of spell.
 She will obey polite, safe requests.
 - Gate: A portal to a random plane opens. **Very very dangerous**
 - Invisible Tether: Two objects within 10ft of each other cannot be moved more than 10ft apart.
 - Manse: A sturdy, furnished cottage appears for L×12 hours.
-- Marble Madness: Your pockets are full of marbles, and will refill every round.
-- Objectify: You become any inanimate object between the size of a grand piano and an apple.
 - Pit: A pit 10ft wide and L×5ft deep opens in the ground.
 - Pull: An object of any size is pulled directly towards you with the strength of L men for one round.
 - Push: An object of any size is pushed directly away from you with the strength of L men for one round.
-- Shroud: L creatures are invisible until they move.
 - Snail Knight: 10 minutes after casting, a knight sitting astride a giant snail rides into view.
 He is able to answer most questions related to quests and chivalry, and may aid you if he finds you worthy.
 - Sort: Inanimate items sort themselves according to categories you set.
 The categories must be visually verifiable.
 - Spectacle: A clearly unreal but impressive illusion of your choice appears, under your control.
 It may be up to the size of a palace and has full motion and sound.
 - Summon Cube: Once per second, (6 times per round) you may summon or banish a 3-foot-wide cube of earth.
 New cubes must be affixed to the earth or to other cubes.
-- Summon Idol: A carved stone statue the size of a four poster bed rises from the ground.
 - Visual Illusion: A silent, immobile, illusion of your choice appears, up to the size of a bedroom.

-- Wizard Mark: Your finger can shoot a stream of ulfire-colored paint.
-This paint is only visible to you, and can be seen at any distance, even through solid objects.
+- [ Bone Fists ]   D: [dice] minutes R: self Struts of bone burst from your fists - for the spell's duration, you can punch for d6 damage (d8 if 3 dice are invested, and d10 if 5 are invested).
+You can lock the dice to make the spell permanent.
+- [ Decollate ]  D: [dice] days    R: touch The target can safely remove their own head.
+They can still see through their own eyes, & can move their body around as usual.
+If you spend at least 4 dice on this spell, you can lock them to make the spell permanent.
+- [ Polymorph ]    D: [dice] minutes R: touch Target is transformed into another type of creature.
+They can save if they wish.
+The polymorph form must be of a type you've seen before.
+- [ Barrier of Force ] D: [dice] rounds  R: touch A barrier of force surrounds the target.
+Nothing (except for air) can pass inward through the barrier, though anything can pass outward.
+The barrier can be attacked; it breaks when [sum] points of damage are dealt to it.
+- [ Blink ]  R: 10' x [dice] You teleport in a straight line to a point you can see.
+You can't move through solid obstacles.
+- [ Call Object ]    R: 10' x [dice] Summon an object you've touched within the last 10 minutes to your hand.
+(It must fit in your hand to be eligible.)
+- [ Corpse Lantern ] D: [dice] hours R: touch Touch a corpse of human-size or smaller.
+It immediately begins to glow with a sickly light, & to float.
+It will drift after you for the spell's duration, illuminating an area 10' x [dice] in diameter.
+- [ Corrosive Touch ]  R: touch If you touch flesh, the target takes [sum] acid damage.
+If you touch an object subject to corrosion, it is damaged instead.
+- [ Air Step ]   D: [dice] minutes R: touch Target walks on air [dice] feet above any solid surface.
+- [ Allure ]   D: [dice] rounds  R: sight Any creature that can see you saves vs...
+CHA (with penalty equal to [dice]) or is compelled to approach you.
+If they are hostile, they will approach you with hostile intent.
+- [ Delectable ] D: [dice] minutes R: 5'+5'x[dice] The target appears so delectable that everyone in the vicinity wants desperately to eat it.
+- [ Freedom of Movement ] D: [dice] minutes R: touch Target is immune to any effect that restricts movement for the duration, unless the effect has more dice invested than were used in this spell.
+- [ Invisibility ]   D: [dice] minutes R: touch Target is invisible.
+Unless 4 or more dice are invested, the invisibility ends as soon as the creature attacks.
+- [ Reveal Illusions ] R: 30' Strips away all illusions within 30' of you, unless more [dice] were used in their casting than you invested in this spell.
+- [ Dream ] Send a dream to any creature you have seen before & can name or clearly visualize (& which is capable of dreaming).
+The dream lasts up to [sum] minutes.
+- [ Eagle Eye ]    D: [dice] minutes Creates a magical floating eye in the sky 200' above you.
+It follows you around.
+You can look through it with the clarity of an eagle's vision.
+- Read Mind/Object Range: touch; Target: creature or object; Duration: instant You can ask (dice) short questions about the target creature's current mental state or the target object's history, and the GM will answer truthfully, if cryptically.
+Creatures get saves against future casts at equal or lesser (sum)s after the first time you read their mind.
+- Conduit A sorcerer may use another person or thing as a relay for spells.
+The sorcerer's conduit sigil must be placed on the conduit.
+As long as the sigil remains, the sorcerer may meditate and perceive the surroundings of the sigil.
+- [ Comprehend Language ]  D: [dice] hrs R: self You understand, speak, read, & write one language perfectly for the duration.
+You must have an example of the language present (e.g. a written sample or a speaker).

 # Equipment